 The following day some people from the camp organized an occupation of a branch of Barclays, protesting the bank's investment in the Israeli arms company Elbit.
 This was actually a fairly militant action compared with what I'd seen over the previous couple of days; the protesters entered the bank shouting and singing, and then lay down on the floors.

 Before the police arrived, four activists had super-glued their hands to desks and weren't budging.

 Eventually, the police shooed everyone apart from the super-glued people out of the building, and after about an hour a "de-bonding" kit was brought in and the activists were unglued and arrested for aggravated trespass.

-But hey, at least there still some people out there willing to citizen's arrest civil servants and super-glue their hands to Barclays furniture in the pursuit of peace.
-After all, 100 protesters is better than none.
+But hey, at least there still some people out there willing to citizen's-arrest civil servants and super-glue their hands to Barclays furniture in the pursuit of peace.
+After all, 100 protesters are better than none.